 The likelihood of these severe side effects goes up if you take this medicine for over a period of 3 months.
 Also, prolonged intake of this medication (usually over a period of three years) can result in your body’s decreased ability to absorb Vitamin B12.

-Other possible (albeit rare) side effects include diarrhoea, inflammation of the intestine and the stomach lining, damage to the kidneys, allergic reactions, weight loss, fever and heartburn.
+Other possible (albeit rare) side effects include diarrhea, inflammation of the intestine and the stomach lining, damage to the kidneys, allergic reactions, weight loss, and fever.